List of Red Dead Redemption 2 characters: Bill Williamson

 Bill Williamson (Steve J. Palmer) is an enforcer of the Van der Linde gang.
 Born as Marion Williamson, Bill changed his name due to embarrassment.
+Bill served in the Army during the later years of the Indian wars.
 He was dishonorably discharged from military service in 1892 for attempted murder and deviancy, leading to a life of violence and alcoholism.
-He joined the gang after being saved by Dutch about six years before the events of the game, having been at a low point in his life.
-Bill is frequently mocked by the rest of the gang due to his short temper and small mindedness, but remains loyal to the group.
+He joined the gang about six years before the events of the game, having been saved by Dutch after trying to rob him and at a low point in his life.
+Bill is frequently mocked by the rest of the gang due to his short temper, small mindedness, and alcoholism, but remains loyal to the group.
 He assists the gang on several outings, later coordinating a successful bank heist with Karen Jones in Valentine.
-Bill accompanies high-ranking members of the gang on several occasions, including a party at the mayor's mansion, the attack on Angelo Bronte's mansion, and the failed Saint Denis bank robbery, after which he becomes shipwrecked on Guarma with some other members of the gang.
-Upon their return, Bill continues to assist with robberies and, when Arthur confronts Dutch, Bill sides with the latter, eventually escaping.
-Twelve years later, during the events of Red Dead Redemption in 1911, Bill is hunted down by John Marston and later killed.
+Bill accompanies high-ranking members of the gang on several occasions, including the shootout with the Grays, the party at the mayor's mansion, the attack on Angelo Bronte's mansion, and the failed Saint Denis bank robbery, after which he becomes shipwrecked on Guarma with some other members of the gang.
+Upon their return, Bill continues to assist with robberies.
+When Arthur confronts Dutch, Bill sides with the latter, eventually escaping.
+Twelve years later, during the events of Red Dead Redemption in 1911, Bill is hunted down by John and later killed.

 Palmer was inspired by a comment made by Abigail in the original game, where she claims that Bill was harmless when she knew him; he found her viewpoint to be interesting and decided to approach his performance in the second game with this in mind.
 Palmer often referenced his portrayal of Bill in the original game during the production of Red Dead Redemption 2.
 He considered Bill to be internally insecure, having a lot to say but unable to express himself properly; he found that the most emotionally draining moment of his portrayal was during a campfire scene where Bill manages to express his emotion when explaining how Dutch saved him.
 Palmer also expanded on a line of John's from the original game stating that Bill knows how to survive at all costs.
 He felt that Bill was always seeking approval from his fellow gang members and thought that Bill may have chosen a different side in the story if he was told that he was accepted and appreciated within the gang.